CampAsAChamp/LetsSplitWindowsGuide/Setting Up.md

 ![](http://i.imgur.com/0QiBvd0.png)

-5) Copy the **4 `libusb0` files** from the WinAVR folder into the AVRDUDESS Program Files location and it should look like this now
+5) Copy the **4 `libusb0` files** from the WinAVR folder into the AVRDUDESS Program Files location and it should look like this now.
+**NOTICE** If these files already exist, then it is unecessary to copy them.

 ![](http://i.imgur.com/JPpaRmA.png)